CKalitin/ckalitin.github.io/_posts/2025-06-02-impulse-master-plan.md

 ### <b>Characteristics of an Applicable Appliance</b>

-Most US homes have individual circuit breakers at 15-20 A and a main circuit breaker of 100-200 A. Large electrical appliances such as stoves, dryers, and water heaters typically have 30 A breakers on separate circuits.
+Most US homes have individual circuit breakers at 15-20 A and a main circuit breaker at 100-200 A. Large electrical appliances such as stoves, dryers, and water heaters typically have 30 A breakers on separate circuits.

 We can use 110V AC RMS and 15A max as an upper bound for peak power on a standard home circuit.
 110 V * 15 A = 1.65 kW.
 Impulse Labs' website mentioned installation can be done without an electrician, so we can assume appliances must be charged at <1.65 kW.